DOAGenesys/LAAC/README.md

 ### **Step 1: SSO Entry Point**
 User accesses the LAAC application (`https://laac.vercel.app`).
 The system checks for existing authentication state:
-- If user has no valid auth token → Redirected to login page
+- If user has no valid auth token → Redirected to login page with country selector
 - If user has valid auth token and completed LAAC → Proceeds to complete SSO
 - If user has valid auth token but LAAC not completed → Redirected to LAAC process

-### **Step 2: Identity Provider Authentication**
+### **Step 2: Identity Provider Authentication & Country Selection**
 LAAC acts as the Identity Provider for Genesys Cloud:
+- **Country Selection**: User selects compliant country from comprehensive dropdown (defaults to `NEXT_PUBLIC_LAAC_COMPLIANT_COUNTRY`)
-- User authenticates with LAAC's internal identity system
+- **Authentication**: User authenticates with LAAC's internal identity system
+- **Flow State Creation**: Selected country and authentication state are stored in secure flow state
 - **CRITICAL**: LAAC does NOT signal successful authentication to Genesys Cloud yet
 - Authentication success only enables access to the LAAC process
 - This prevents users from bypassing LAAC by accessing Genesys Cloud directly